What is Cybercrime?- Cybercrime is defined as criminal action involving a computer, a computer network, or a networked device.

 Keep an eye on your bank statements

 Our recommendations should assist you prevent being a victim of cybercrime.
-If everything else fails, it’s critical to recognise that you’ve been a victim of cybercrime as soon as possible.
+If everything else fails, it’s critical to recognize that you’ve been a victim of cybercrime as soon as possible.

 Keep a watch on your bank statements and contact the bank if you see any unusual activity.
 They can be investigated by the bank to see if they are fraudulent.